ContentGardeningStudio/scrapingexample/README.md

 # scrapingexample
-Example scraping code using BeautifulSoup
+Example scraping code using BeautifulSoup and requests

+1st you have to import the libraries with import